Warner Bros: Tarzan Infinity Jungle

 Combining our architectural background and expertise in immersive technologies, we re-created Tarzan's jungle in infinite proportions and brought it to the streets of eight markets in the US, Canada, and Mexico.
 From the outside the experience looked like a small 10' x 10' shipping container.
 Once fans stepped inside they found themselves in an infinitely large jungle.

-We worked with the Tarzan's jungle film consultant to ensure that ever aspect of the experience was authentic.
-Using custom optics, mirrors, 10 channels of audio, 20 programmable fans, dynamic lighting, and custom designed scents users felt as if they were transported to the Gabonese jungle with Tarzan.
-Foliage was accurate to Gabonese plant life; animal sounds came from field recordings used in the film; air handling, humidifiers, and a fog machine maintained a specific atmosphere; and scents accurately portrayed the smell of the jungle.
+We worked with Tarzan's jungle film consultant to ensure that every aspect of the experience was authentic.
+Using custom optics, mirrors, 10 channels of audio, 20 programmable fans, dynamic lighting, and custom-designed scents users felt as if they were transported to the Gabonese jungle with Tarzan.
+The foliage was accurate to Gabonese plant life; animal sounds came from field recordings used in the film; air handling, humidifiers, and a fog machine maintained a specific atmosphere; and scents accurately portrayed the smell of the jungle.

 Our Infinity Jungle caught the attention of Discovery VR, who produced a virtual reality video using footage from inside our jungle.
 Discovery Channel’s Dual Survival host, Grady Power, praised the experience's authenticity stating, "They brought the jungle to the city...
 It's just like when I was in the jungle...This is awesome!".
 The experience even warranted a visit from Tarzan himself (Alexander Skarsgård), Margot Robbie, and the rest of the Tarzan cast.